QuitFADD.com (DD- short for Distracted Driving) is a community safety project to help deal with these sobering statistics:

-- According to research by the National Highway Traffic Safety Administration, distracted or inattentive driving has become a national epidemic, accounting for an estimated 5,474 deaths and 500,000 injuries in 2009.
+- According to research by the National Highway Traffic Safety Administration, distracted or inattentive driving has become a national epidemic, accounting for an estimated 3,179 deaths and 431,000 injuries in 2014.

-Who we are?We are a group of local concerned citizens who have seen firsthand tragedies caused by texting and distracted driving.
+We are a group of local concerned citizens who have seen firsthand tragedies caused by texting and distracted driving.
 Currently, members of our group are Corey and Beth Walker (local attorneys), Jeff Maki (a Newton area insurance agent) and Dr. Jay Koenen (a Newton Chiropractor).
 We want to make a difference in the lives of local residents because if we prevent even one tragedy the money spent will be well worth it.

 This community project was the idea of Iowa personal injury attorney Corey Walker who has represented hundreds of Iowans injured and killed in car accidents.
 He has seen an alarming trend of car crashes caused by distracted driving such as texting while driving and talking on cells phones while driving.
 He decided to do something about this problem and formed a group of concerned citizens to develop and finance this community safety project.
 Yes, personal injury lawyers care about their community and can and do help people.